CitruXonve/devblog/source/_posts/data-analytics-aws.md

 #### Amazon Redshift

 Amazon Redshift lets you set up and deploy a new data warehouse in minutes.
 Recommended storing massive amounts of structured data for complex analysis.
 It’s built to store and query datasets ranging from gigabytes to petabytes in size.
 Scalable and 10x performance vs traditional ones.
-	Benefits of Amazon Redshift
+- Benefits of Amazon Redshift
-	Faster performance
+- Faster performance
-	  10x faster than other data warehouses
+	- 10x faster than other data warehouses
-	Easy to set up, deploy, and manage
+- Easy to set up, deploy, and manage
-	Secure
+- Secure
-	Scales quickly to meet your needs
+- Scales quickly to meet your needs

-Traditional data warehousing: pros and cons
+Traditional data warehousing: pros and cons:

 |Pros	|Cons|
 |---|---|
 |Fast data retrieval	|Costly to implement|